 “At first the name was complicated, he called it Paddle Corcuera.
 It was with this name that my parents made the first rules of this sport in the 80s.
 There was already an American sport called paddle tennis, which looks like but without the walls.
 This is where the name paddle came from.
 And then they agreed to remove the name Corcuera.

-One of my father's best friends, Prince Alfonso de Hohenlohe, came every winter to the house in Acapulco, he liked it very much, and on his return to Spain he built the Marbella Club, with four padel.
-It is therefore in Andalusia that the sport became popular, before being exported.
-My mother is from Argentina, and friends who were vacationing at my house in Acapulco took the idea there, they built tracks and the sport grew in popularity.
+One of my father's best friends, Prince Alfonso of Hohenlohe, came every winter to the house in Acapulco, he loved it, and when he returned to Spain he built the Marbella Club, with four padel courts.
+So it was in Andalusia that the sport became popular, before being exported.
+My mother is Argentinian, and friends who came on holiday to the house in Acapulco took the idea there, they built courts and the sport gained popularity.”

 Why didn't this sport first develop in the country where it was created?
 Enrique answers us: “I think it comes from the sports culture.
 In Spain and Argentina, people are more athletic.
 In Mexico, the boom is now.
 Back then, people only played in their homes.”